Thursday, January 31, 2008

 They say that a picture is worth a thousand words, and I have to agree with that sentiment.
 I also think that nothing jogs the memory like a picture can.

-in 1986.
+I took this picture in Europe in 1986.
 It was taken from a boat on the Rhine in Germany.
 Of course, I was using film in those days, as was everybody else - it was well and truly before the digital revolution.
 We were still using electric typewriters in the office that I worked in, not word processors.
 And we were sending faxes, not emails.
 Prehistoric, hey?

 This photo was originally a transparency.
 Slides were great, because you could show them at many times their 35mm size by projecting them onto a screen.
 In 1986 I was in a camera club, and the hottest thing around was an audio-visual presentation where you synched two projectors and a tape recorder to show a collection of images to an audience, complete with music and/or commentary, fade-ins and other special effects.
 Bear in mind that this was even before PowerPoint, let alone some of the sophisticated multi-media software available now.

-Anyway, the disadvantage of a collection of transparencies was that one had to set up a projector (usually at night, unless you had blackout curtains)
+Anyway, the disadvantage of a collection of transparencies was that one had to set up a projector (usually at night, unless you had blackout curtains) in order to view the images.
+This was often more trouble than it was worth.
+Most slides sat around in yellow-topped Kodak boxes for years.

 Now those old slides can be digitised so that they can be included in your digital library.
 I had this slide (and hundreds of others) scanned at a photo finishing store for a few cents per slide.
 But today's home scanners do a very good job.
 They are easy to operate and relatively cheap too.
 Some people I know have bought a scanner and converted all their anologue images to digital, then sold the scanner on eBay.
 This seems a very smart proposition for anyone with lots of images to convert.